Arc2D-Framework/Arc2D/src/display/screens/README.txt

 ------------------------------------------------------------
 In an SPA setup (See: screens/SpaDemo), the screen is asssembled with 1 default View (see: views/).
-Add navigation to other views using links with namespace to view:
+Add navigation to other views using links with namespace to the view:

 <a href=#display.views.Home">Home Page</a>
 <a href=#display.views.About">About Us</a>